grscheller/scheller-linux-archive/notes/VimNotes/regExp.md

 ## Using Regular Expressions in Vim:
 I like to think of all my regular expressions as extended regular expressions.
-When working with basic regular expressions I still think interms of extended regular expressions but with the need to escape the `(){}|+?` characters with a backslash to turn on their meta-meaning.
+When working with basic regular expressions I still think in terms of extended regular expressions but with the need to escape the `(){}|+?` characters with a backslash to turn on their meta-meaning.
 The character `.` is meta without escaping.